App-vNext/Polly/src/Polly.Core/README.md

 - Asynchronous predicates
 - Synchronous predicates
 - Exception predicates
-- Combinations of types above that take arguments or outcome in the predicate arguments
+- Combinations of the types above that take arguments or an outcome in the predicate arguments

 The API exposes the following built-in predicates:

 - **`OutcomePredicate<TArgs>`**: holds a list of predicates for various result types.
 The first predicate that returns `true` wins, if no predicate returns true the result is a `false` value indicating that the result should not be handled.
 - **`OutcomePredicate<TArgs, TResult>`**: holds a list of predicates for a single result type.
 The first predicate that returns `true` wins, if no predicate returns true the result is a `false` value indicating that the result should not be handled.
-- **`VoidOutcomePredicate<TArgs>`**: holds a list of predicates for a void result type.
+- **`VoidOutcomePredicate<TArgs>`**: holds a list of predicates for a `void` result type.
 The first predicate that returns `true` wins, if no predicate returns true the result is a `false` value indicating that the result should not be handled.

 API Usage: